Aliases for ARFGAP3 Gene

 GeneCards Summary for ARFGAP3 Gene

-ARFGAP3 (ADP-Ribosylation Factor GTPase Activating Protein 3) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and PAK Pathway.
+ARFGAP3 (ADP Ribosylation Factor GTPase Activating Protein 3) is a Protein Coding gene.
+Among its related pathways are Transport to the Golgi and subsequent modification and Unfolded Protein Response (UPR).
 GO annotations related to this gene include GTPase activator activity and protein transporter activity.
 An important paralog of this gene is ARFGAP2.

 UniProtKB/Swiss-Prot for ARFGAP3 Gene